OnGle/wireguard/README.rst

       download their profiles (especially useful with mobile devices using a QR code scanner).

-See the `Set up documentation`_ for further details.
+See the `Set up documentation`_ for further details on how to set it up.

 **Note**: WireGuard® and the "WireGuard" logo are registered trademarks of Jason A. Donenfeld.
 TurnKey Linux is not affiliated with Jason A. Donenfeld